qwd/dev-site/_docs_en/api/warning/weather-warning.md

 tag: api
 data: warning
 version: v7
-description: QWeather Weather Warning API for getting real-time local severe weather warning.
+description: QWeather Weather Warning API for getting real-time local severe weather warning around the world.
 ref: 1-api-weather-warning
 ---

-Weather Warning API for getting real-time local severe weather warning.
+Weather Warning API for getting real-time local severe weather warning around the world.

+> You can also first get a list of all cities in a given country or region where warnings are currently in effect via [Weather Warning City List API](/en/docs/api/warning/weather-warning-city-list/).

 ### Request URL